fermmm/simple-validator/README.md

 }
 ```

-Also there is a "presets" property to use already made common validation querys like for e-mal or phoone validation, example:
+Also there is a "presets" property to use already made common validation querys like for e-mal or phone validation, example:

 ```javascript
 const phone = "1536850018"